May 7, 2021

 The TRIO Upward Bound and Upward Math & Science programs will graduate 27 students from ten area high schools.
 Twenty-four of these students have committed to post-secondary education, earning over $1.4 million in scholarships.

 Thank you to Amy Galarowicz, Director of our UB and UBMS programs, and her entire team for their leadership in preparing our community’s next generation of college students!

 Vote for St. Scholastica

 The College is a nominee in the Star Tribune’s 2021 Minnesota’s Best poll!
 Please join fellow Saints in casting your vote for us in the Education College/University category.
 Voting will officially close on April 14.
-Learn more about the process and cast your vote in other categories here.

 And thank you to all of you who were able to respond to our request for support of the State Grant program as the legislative session nears its end.
 We so appreciate your support for our students who receive this important funding!